samtron1412/docs/tech/it/soft-dev/pro/frame/angular.md

           parts
         * Tree-shaking is used to remove dependencies defined by dependency injection
-- Installation Angular CLI
-    + `npm install -g @angular/cli`: install angular CLI globally
-- Usage:
-    + `ng new <project_name> --prefix <prefix>`: create a new project with a prefix to prevent name collision
-    + `ng serve -o`: start the server and open the localhost
 - Files Structure in an Angular project: root: project_directory
     + `src`: source codes
         + `app`: contains project's logic and data (components,